 It may happen to you to have to stay in King Salmon Alaska.
 This is a deserted place in remote Alaska, and the main building there is an airport.
 People are coming here for fishing or on their way to Katmai National Park.
 If it happens to you just read below how to kill your time in King Salmon, Alaska.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Welcome to King Salmon, Alaska

 – How are you? – local guy drinking something, in almost empty, Sockeye Saloon, King Salmon asked Chris.

 – Good!
 And how are you? – answered Chris.

 – Great!
 What do you plan to drink?
-They don’t have draft beers… I recommend Moscow mule!
+They don’t have draft beers… I recommend the Moscow Mule!
 It’s delicious!

-We were wondering how to fill our evening.
-The airline canceled return flight, and we were stuck for another night in small King Salmon.
+We were wondering how to fill our evening in King Salmon, Alaska.
+The airline canceled the return flight, and we were stuck for another night in small King Salmon.
 The village consisted of the airport, two inns, one bar and saloon, and a couple of grocery stores.
 Everything else was not relevant to us at the time.
 We stayed for the second time in one of the cabins of expensive Antlers Inn, just a minute walk from Sockeye Saloon (according to google maps, it is 37 minutes walk from the airport, in reality, it was only 5 minutes everywhere!).